deepmodeling/DeePTB/docs/advanced/e3tb/advanced_input.md

             "seed": 42
     }
 ```
-- `basis` sould align with the basis used to perform LCAO DFT calculations.
+- `basis` should align with the basis used to perform LCAO DFT calculations.
 The `"2s2p1d"` here indicates 2x`s` orbital, 2x`p`orbital and one `d` orbital.
 The
-- `seed` controls the global random seed of all related package. `dtype` can be chosen between `float32` and `float64`, but the former are accurate enough in most cases.
-If you have multiple card, the
+- `seed` controls the global random seed of all related packages. `dtype` can be chosen between `float32` and `float64`, but the former is accurate enough in most cases.
+If you have multiple cards, the
 - `device` can be setted as `cuda:0`, `cuda:1` and so on, where the number is the device id.
-- `overlap` controls the fitting of overlap matrix.
+- `overlap` controls the fitting of the overlap matrix.
 The user should provide overlap in the dataset when configuring the data_options if `overlap` is setted as True.

 In `train_options`, a common parameter looks like this:
 ```JSON